RustyRailways/RustyRailways/README.md

  - `The Trains`: You can learn more about the code that manage the trains [here](./train/rust/readme.md)
  - `The Switches`: You can learn more about the code that manage the switches [here](./switch/readme.md)

+## Documentation

+Other that the readme available at the links above we have also a HTML documentation generated with doxigen and rust-doc available [here](https://mrlakige.github.io/rusty_railways/)

 ## Installation